ephort/officehealth.dev/README.md

 * You need to change working position.
 Change multiple times a day between sitting on a chair, standing and maybe sitting on a fitness ball or similar.
 * Use different stretch exercises multiple times a day.
 The effort needed is not big in the light of the gain.
 * Use an external keyboard that can be moved freely from the monitor.
 That allows you to position your body in the best possible way instead of being forced down to the monitor and screen.

+*Symptons*
+* The upper of your back hurts, because you are leaning softly over your desk to come closer to the monitor.

+*Possible solutions*
+* You are possibly compensating for bad eye sight by subconsciously moving closer to the monitor.
+* Your monitor position could be adjusted, so that you are looking slighty downwards.

 ## Legs